Diagnosability of labeled $\mathfrak{D_p}$ automata

+{\bf Abstract} In this paper, we formulate a notion of diagnosability for labeled weighted automata over a class of dioids which admit both positive and negative numbers as well as vectors.
+The weights can represent diverse physical meanings such as time elapsing and position deviations.
+We also develop an original tool called concurrent composition to verify diagnosability for such automata.
+These results are fundamentally new compared with the existing ones in the literature.

-In this paper, \emph{diagnosability} is characterized for a labeled max-plus automaton $\Acal^{\D}$ over a dioid $\D$ as a real-time system.
-In order to represent time elapsing, a special class of dioids called \emph{progressive} are considered, in which there is a total canonical order, there is at least one element greater than ${\bf1}$, the product of sufficiently many elements greater than ${\bf1}$ is arbitrarily large, and the cancellative law is satisfied.
-Then a notion of diagnosability is formulated for $\Acal^{\D}$ over a progressive dioid $\D$.
-By developing a notion of \emph{concurrent composition}, a sufficient and necessary condition is given for diagnosability of automaton $\Acal^{\D}$.
-It is also proven that the problem of verifying diagnosability of $\Acal^{\underQ}$ is $\coNP$-complete, where $\coNP$-hardness even holds for deterministic, deadlock-free, and divergence-free $\Acal^{\underN}$, where $\underQ$ and $\underN$ are the max-plus dioids having elements in $\Q\cup\{-\infty\}$ and $\N\cup\{-\infty\}$, respectively.
+In a little more detail, \emph{diagnosability} is characterized for a labeled weighted automaton $\Acal^{\frakDp}$ over a special dioid $\frakDp$ called \emph{progressive}, which can represent diverse physical meanings such as time elapsing and position deviations.
+In a progressive dioid, the canonical order is total, there is at least one \emph{eventually dominant} element, there is no zero divisor, and the cancellative law is satisfied, where the functionality of an eventually dominant element $t$ is to make every nonzero element $a$ arbitrarily large by multiplying $a$ by $t$ for sufficiently many times.
+A notion of diagnosability is formulated for $\Acal^{\frakDp}$.
+By developing a notion of \emph{concurrent composition}, a necessary and sufficient condition is given for diagnosability of automaton $\Acal^{\frakDp}$.
+It is proven that the problem of computing the concurrent composition for an automaton $\Acal^{\underQ}$ is $\NP$-complete, then the problem of verifying diagnosability of $\Acal^{\underQ}$ is proven to be $\coNP$-complete, where the $\NP$-hardness and $\coNP$-hardness results even hold for deterministic, deadlock-free, and divergence-free automaton $\Acal^{\underN}$, where $\underQ$ and $\underN$ are the max-plus dioids having elements in $\Q\cup\{-\infty\}$ and $\N\cup\{-\infty\}$, respectively.
+Several extensions of the main results have also been obtained.